HactarCE/NDCell/BUILDING.md

 8. Now there should be a folder at `C:\LLVM_solution\MinSizeRel` that contains folders named `bin` and `lib`.
 If that's there, good.
 9. Copy `C:\LLVM_solution\include` into `C:\LLVM_solution\MinSizeRel` so that the new `include` folder is next to `bin` and `lib`.
 10. Also copy the contents of `C:\LLVM_source_code\include` into `C:\LLVM_solution\MinSizeRel\include`, merging the contents.
 There might be a file or two that are overwritten and that's fine.
-11. Finally, make a new environment variable (system variable or user variable, doesn't matter) called `LLVM_SYS_80_PREFIX` with the value `C:\LLVM_solution\MinSizeRel`.
+11. Finally, make a new environment variable (system variable or user variable, doesn't matter) called `LLVM_SYS_100_PREFIX` with the value `C:\LLVM_solution\MinSizeRel`.
 Reboot to make sure this takes effect.

 ### Part 3 - Building NDCA

 1. Download this project and extract it somewhere.
-2. Open a terminal in the folder where you extracted NDCA (it should have `Cargo.toml` in it) and build it using `cargo build` or run it using `cargo run`.
+2. Open a terminal in the folder where you extracted NDCA (it should have `Cargo.toml` in it) and build it using `cargo build --release` or run it using `cargo run --release`.

+The first build may take ~10 minutes or more.
+Remove `--release` to disable optimizations, which makes building faster but NDCell will be much slower.